 How should you track deadlines?

 It’s clear that you must have some sort of system to track deliverables and deadlines.
-I use a simple Excel tracking list which you can download here.
+I use a simple Excel action tracker.
 You can also use a professional tool like Jira or Trello — whatever you prefer.

 For all super-critical deliverables I also put a reminder in my Outlook calendar.
 Actually I might put in a reminder for a few days before the deadline.
 This way I can check in with my team and do whatever needs to be done so that the deadline will be met.